ambrosus/airdao-gov-user-verifier/README.md

 User Verifier service provides an endpoint `/verify` which allows to verify if the response acquired from Fractal by using their user uniqueness check is valid and eligible to mint Human SBT.
 It responses with an encoded and signed Human SBT request to be used with Human SBT issuer smart contract call `sbtMint`.

+### Gov Portal DB

+Back-end service which responsive for session token generation and being a middleware between web app and database.

 ### Gov Portal Mocker

 Mocker for Gov Portal web app which allows user to check their uniqueness with Fractal identity system and verify the response with User Verifier service.